sagemathinc/cocalc-doc/source/project-settings.rst

     .. image:: img/project-settings/project-restart-confirm.png
          :width: 70%
          :align: center
+         :alt: confirmation button for restarting a project

 Click "Restart Project Server", and restart initiates.

     .. image:: img/project-settings/project-restarting.png
          :width: 70%
          :align: center
+         :alt: project state updates to "Starting" after restart is confirmed

 It normally takes about 30 seconds to restart a project.
 It may take another 10 seconds or so after the Files list is visible for terminal processes, etc. to be available.